smhurf/lewagon_challenges/03-Maths/02-Statistics-Probabilities/Optional-Mean-Without-Outliers/README.md

-Congratulations on finishing challenges of the day!
+Congratulations on finishing the challenges of the day!

 Why don't you head over to the previous days of this week and complete them as well?